 Best Features for Price

-Hosting.com is the best WordPress hosting service for most users, offering the strongest combination of features and price.
-It includes automatic daily backups, unlimited PHP workers, and an AI website builder on all plans — extras that competitors often charge for or omit entirely.
-For small business owners and site owners who want reliable WordPress hosting without overpaying, it's the clear choice.
+Hosting.com is the best WordPress hosting service for most users.
+It includes automatic daily backups, unlimited PHP workers, and an AI website builder on every plan.
+Competing hosts often charge extra for those features or leave them out entirely.
+For small business owners who want reliable WordPress hosting without overpaying, it's the clear choice.

-Set aside a few minutes and take a deep dive with us into all three options below.
-This way, you can choose the best WordPress host for your website(s).
+Take a few minutes to dig into all five options below so you can pick the best WordPress host for your site.

 Compare the best WordPress hosting services